 To qualify for a residential deconstruction permit, you must:

-You pay 75 percent of your fees when you submit your plans.
+You pay your fees when you submit your plans.
 You pay the remaining fees when you pick up your permit.

-We may consider your project a subject-to-field-inspection permit if you get your waste diversion plans approved before you submit your application (use the "Still Need Help" contacts).
-We issue subject-to-field-inspection permits over the counter on the day you apply.
-We will review your plans at the counter to make sure they meet our code standards.
+We will review your plans to make sure they meet our code standards.
 Your inspector will review building code requirements on site during your inspections.

 Get your property information.
 Find information about your property that you’ll need to plan your project.

-Get a project number.
-Get a project number by starting your application online or by submitting a preliminary application form.
+Start your application.
+Complete the Building & Land Use Pre-Application online using the Seattle Services Portal.
 You will need to include either a location plan (for interior work) or a site plan (for exterior work).
-You can use the number to track your project.

 Request a pre-application site visit.
-If you submitted your preliminary application online, the site visit request was completed at the same time.
-Pre-application site visits are required for projects that will disturb more than 750 square feet of dirt, or that will disturb any dirt on a site with an environmentally critical area (other than liquefaction or peat settlement-prone).
+You need a pre-application site visit if you will disturb than 750 square feet of dirt or disturb any dirt on a site with an environmentally critical area (other than liquefaction or peat settlement-prone).
+Request a pre-application site visit online through the Seattle Services Portal.
 Our post-site visit report will include information about your next steps, what to include in your plans, and what to provide at your intake appointment.

 Prepare your plans and required forms.
-Plans should be to scale and easy to read and microfilm.
+Plans should be to scale and easy to read.

-Get your project screened by our permit techs.
-We screen your application to make sure it’s ready to submit.
-Screening is available on a walk-in basis at the Applicant Services Center on the 20th floor of the Seattle Municipal Tower.
-You may not need screening if you are a consistently prepared applicant.
+Get your project screened.
+We screen your application to make sure it is ready to submit.
+Screening through your Seattle Services Portal.
+You may schedule an appointment without screening if you are a consistently prepared applicant with a rating of 80 percent or better.

 Pay fees.
 Approximately 75 percent of your permit fees are due at intake.